open-mmlab/mmengine/docs/en/design/logging.md

 ![image](https://user-images.githubusercontent.com/57566630/163441489-47999f3a-3259-44ab-949c-77a8a599faa5.png)

-HistoryBuffer encapsules losses, learning rates and some other scalars during training.
+HistoryBuffer encapsulates losses, learning rates, and some other scalars during training.
 These HistoryBuffers along with some other runtime info are managed by MessageHub in key-value pairs.
 The data are then formatted by LogProcessor and exported to various visualization backends by [LoggerHook](mmengine.hook.LoggerHook). **In most cases, you don't need to care about data flow in this process.
-You can simply configure the LogProcessor to choose from statistical methods.**  Before diving into the design of logging system in MMEngine, you may want to read through [logging tutorial](../tutorials/logging.md) to familiarize yourself with some basic use cases.
+You can simply configure the LogProcessor to choose from statistical methods.**  Before diving into the design of logging system in MMEngine, you may want to read through [logging tutorial](../advanced_tutorials/logging.md) to familiarize yourself with some basic use cases.

 ## HistoryBuffer